 However…

-From those feedback, we got to know that without any clue of context people understood the logo in different directions (in the picture shown below, you can see that several other Chinese characters are all in red rhombus including the first happiness Fú); with words, people find the logo comprehensive, strong and well fit the context; after being told “giving a hand brings happiness”, they replied “Aha!”, “Yes, that’s it.” or “So cool!”.
+From those feedback, we got to know that without any clue of context people understood the logo in completely different ways (in the picture shown below, you can see that several other Chinese characters are all in red rhombus including the first happiness Fú); with words, people find the logo comprehensive, strong and well fit the context; after being told “giving a hand brings happiness”, they replied “Aha!”, “Yes, that’s it.” or “So cool!”.
 Then the question became whether the logo in itself should be able to tell giving a hand brings happiness.
-If not, logo+text is still a comprehensive, eye-catching, and context reflecting one.
+If not, logo+text is still a comprehensive, eye-catching, and context-relative one.
 Moreover, we had the scenario that posters would be the medium carrying the message, drawing people’s attention and, if it works, encouraging awareness.
 Technically speaking, posters could be a better carrier, thanks to its rich possibilities of expression.
-In conclusion, we misplaced the role of message carrier.

 Before being clear about this, we were quite panic, thinking of throwing away completely the old stuffs as well as making something new.
 It was the very end of a lunchtime, we talked loosely about making a new logo in considering all the feedback.
 Yoko said she wanted to try once more.
 We still kept using single character as logo, but used only the give-a-hand Fú (扶).
-Being released from message carrying, the logo became super straightforward that nobody would misunderstand it anymore.
-Further, we tried to use the same graphics to visualize the meaning of the character as well as forming the character.
-Bird was chosen for the similarity between wing and calligraphy stroke and its connection to flying and hope.
+Being released from carrying other messages, the logo became super straightforward that nobody would misunderstand it anymore.
+Bird—wings, flying, hope.
+Let’s try birds.

 After completing the new one, we tested it on the same group of family members and friends.
 Interesting enough, those who had disliked the red rhombus liked the birds a lot; those who had appreciated the red rhombus were firmly anchored and just cannot accept the other ideas anymore.